codepath/android_guides/Organizing-your-Source-Files.md

 Often there are questions about organizing not just the source files but also the [application resources](http://guides.codepath.com/android/Understanding-App-Resources).
 In a modern app, there are often hundreds of different layout files, drawables, styles, etc and by default these are all grouped together in a flat list within a single subdirectory (i.e `res/layout`).

-In order to further organize or group your various resources, there are two options available:

-1. Install the third-party [folding-plugin](https://plugins.jetbrains.com/plugin/7876) for Android Studio to create virtual folders
+In order to further organize or group your various resources, the best way is to install the third-party [folding-plugin](https://plugins.jetbrains.com/plugin/7876) for Android Studio to create virtual folders
-2. Use gradle to create [nested resource folders](http://stackoverflow.com/a/22426467/313399)

 <a href="https://github.com/dmytrodanylyk/folding-plugin"><img src="http://i.imgur.com/fOir80H.jpg" width="600" /></a>

-Refer to [stackoverflow post](http://stackoverflow.com/q/4930398/313399) for a discussion on the options.
+Refer to [stackoverflow post](http://stackoverflow.com/q/4930398/313399) for a discussion of the other options.

 ## Conclusion